phongngo91/ball-app/README.md

 ## Functionality & MVP

-With Ball Rolling Down A Hill, users will be able to:
+In Soccer vs Football, users will be able to:

 * Start, pause, mute, and reset back back to the beginning of the battle.
 * Movements include left, right, back, forward, and jumping.